 Nearest Railway Station :

-Abu Road Railway Station
+Abu Road Railway Station (ABR)

 Major Airports :

-An Oasis of Life Amidst the Desert
+An Oasis of Life Amid Rajasthan’s Desert Realm

-A Landscape Painted by Nature
+A Landscape Shaped by Time and Terrain

 Mount Abu Wildlife Sanctuary is a paradise for animal lovers.
 Leopards, the apex predators of this region, roam its rocky outcrops with quiet grace.
 Sloth bears shuffle through the undergrowth, searching for fruits, while sambar deer, chinkaras, and wild boars graze in open meadows.
 Look closer, and you might spot jungle cats, civets, porcupines, and even the elusive striped hyena.